smblott-github/chromix/README.md

 Chromix
 =======

-Chromix is a command-line utility for controlling Google chrome.
+Chromix is a command-line and scripting utility for controlling Google chrome.
 It can be used, amongst other things, to create, switch, focus, reload and remove tabs.

 Here's a use case.
 Say you're editing an